mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 - If the column had values, those would be cleared unless they exactly matched contents from the linked column
 ### The user retrieves records from the linked table and adds them to the new column
 - Autocomplete should allow users to complete this action without additional clicks
+- When no results are available, we should show option to add a new record
 ### The user removes the foreign key constraint from the column
 - The column will be assigned the type of the column that was linked (if the linked column was a duration type, then it should be assigned as such)